What is Retail Analytics?

-Retail analytics is the process by which we can use analytical tools to enable us to analyze business patterns, performance levels and business trends, with a focus upon the retail industry.
-By sourcing the relevant data and managing it effectively a business can gain great insight into their customers and improve upon crucial factors such as optimizing store layouts, greater customer experience and increasing profits.
+Retail analytics is the process by which analytical tools are used to enable us to analyze business patterns, performance levels and business trends, with a focus upon the retail industry.
+By sourcing the relevant data and managing it effectively a business can gain great insight into their customers and improve upon crucial factor.
+These include optimizing store layouts, greater customer experience and increasing profits.

 Customer Journey Insight